StarKRE22/Atomic/Docs/Entities/Factories/SceneEntityBaker.md

 // Create all entities associated with SceneEntityBaker including character IEntity[] entities = SceneEntityBaker.BakeAll();

-//Assume we have the entity world
+// Assume we have the entity world
 EntityWorld world = new EntityWorld();

-//Add enemies to entity world
+// Add enemies to entity world world.AddRange(enemies);
-world.AddRange(enemies);
 ```